2016 Metro Manila Film Festival: Launch and reform

 The 2016 Metro Manila Film Festival was formally launched on June 28, 2016 at the SMX Convention Center.
 It was announced that there would be major changes from the previous edition such as the criteria of choosing the final 8 films to be shown, and the awarding.

 A grand launch for the film festival dubbed as "Countdown to MMFF 2016" took place on December 3, 2016 at the SM North EDSA Skydome.
-The MMFF Awards Night (Gabi ng Parangal) was later announced to take place in December 29, 2016, instead of January 8, 2017, the last day of the MMFF.
+The MMFF Awards Night (Gabi ng Parangal) was later announced to take place on December 29, 2016, instead of January 8, 2017, the last day of the MMFF.

 In the latter half of December 2016, it was announced that the 2016 MMFF will last until January 3, 2017 instead of January 8.
 The run will be four days shorter than the run of the last 16 editions of the film festival.
 Previous editions lasted 14 days and as of the 2015 edition an Implementing Rules and Regulation sets an "extended" run for the film festival until January 7.
 The decision to shorten the run of the MMFF was made by the executive committee citing that the executive order by Imelda Marcos mandates that the ending date of the film festival should be on January 3.
 But due to public demand, the MMDA has asked the owners of theaters scattered around malls in the country to extend the film showing of the 8 movies of the MMFF until January 7, 2017 while foreign films will returns on January 4 2017.
 Later that month, the MMFF Executive Committee was successful to extend the screenings of all entries until January 7 in selected cinemas, particularly in SM Supermalls.